Waorani people

 The Waorani, Waodani, or Huaorani, also known as the Waos, are an Indigenous people from the Amazonian Region of Ecuador (Napo, Orellana, and Pastaza Provinces) who have marked differences from other ethnic groups from Ecuador.
-The alternate name Auca is a pejorative exonym used by the neighboring Quechua natives, and commonly adopted by Spanish-speakers as well.
-Auca (awqa in Quechua) means 'savage'.

-They comprise almost 4,000 inhabitants and speak the Waorani language, also known as Huoarani, Wao, Sapela and Auca, a linguistic isolate that is not known to be related to any other language.
+They comprise almost 4,000 inhabitants and speak the Waorani language, also known as Huoarani, Wao, and Sapela, a linguistic isolate that is not known to be related to any other language.

-Their ancestral lands are located between the Curaray and Napo rivers, about 50 miles (80 km) south of El Coca.
-These homelands—approximately 120 miles (190 km) wide and 75 to 100 miles (120 to 160 km) from north to south—are threatened by oil exploration and illegal logging practices.
-In the past, Huaorani were able to protect their culture and lands from both indigenous enemies and settlers by force of arms.
+Their ancestral lands are located between the Curaray and Napo rivers, about 80 km (50 miles) south of El Coca.
+Since the 1940s, Their territory, approximately 190 km (120 miles) wide and 120–160 km (75 to 100 miles) from north to south, has been threatened by the oil industry and illegal logging.
+In the past, Waorani were able to protect their culture and lands from both indigenous enemies and settlers by force of arms.

-In the last 40 years, they have shifted from a hunting and gathering society to living mostly in permanent forest settlements.
-As many as five communities—the Tagaeri, the Huiñatare, the Oñamenane, and two groups of the Taromenane—have rejected all contact with the outside world and continue to move into more isolated areas.
+In the last 60 years, they have forcibly shifted from a hunting and gathering society to living mostly in permanent forest settlements.
+As many as five communities, the Tagaeri, the Huiñatare, the Oñamenane, and two groups of the Taromenane, remain in voluntary isolation.

 Etymology

 The word Waorani (plural of Wao 'person') means 'humans' or 'men' in Wao.
 Before the mid 20th century, it included only those kin associated with the speaker.
-Others in the ethnic group were called Waodoni, while outsiders were and are known by the derogatory term Cowodi.
-This structure duplicates the in-group/out-group naming conventions used by many peoples.
-It reflects a period of traumatic conflict with outsiders during the 19th and early 20th century rubber boom / oil exploration.
+Others in the ethnic group were called Waodoni, while outsiders are known by the term Cowodi (also written cowodi or cuwudi).

 The name Waorani (or the alternative English spelling Waodani) represents a transliteration by English-speaking missionary linguists.
 The phonetic equivalent used by Spanish-speakers is Huaorani (reflecting the absence of w in Spanish spelling).
-The sounds represented by the English and Spanish letters d and r are allophones in the Waorani language (also known as Sabela, Wao Terero, and pejoratively known as Auca).
+The sounds represented by the English and Spanish letters d and r are allophones in the Waorani language (also known as Sabela, Wao Terero).

+The alternate name Auca is a pejorative exonym used by the neighboring Quechua persons, and commonly adopted by Spanish-speakers as well.
+Auca (awqa in Quechua) means 'savage', which also gives the name to the Sociedad Deportiva Aucas football club.